rainforestapp/rainforest-cli/README.md

 - `--description "CI automatic run"` - add an arbitrary description for the run.
 - `--embed-tests` - Use with `rainforest export` to export your tests without extracting the steps of an embedded test.

+#### Specifying Test IDs
+Any integers input as arguments in the command line arguments are treated as test IDs taken from the Rainforest dashboard. ie:

+`rainforest run --token $TOKEN 1232 3212` - will export only tests 1232 and 3212.
+The `export` and `run` commands and are otherwise ignored.

+All other argument types should be specified as seen above.

 More detailed info on options can be [found here](https://github.com/rainforestapp/rainforest-cli/blob/master/lib/rainforest/cli/options.rb#L23-L74).